Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 ![ERD example](static/postgres_initial_ERD_for_countries_rivers_example.png 'ERD example')

 The goal is to just leave 1 'countries' table with all the data in it, without any foreign keys.
-To achieve this goal, we combine data in tables 1 step at a time:
+To achieve this goal, we combine data in tables 1 step at a time.

-We start by importing all tables in MongoDB and automatically converting id fields to Mongo "\_id" fields.
+Start by importing all tables in MongoDB and automatically converting primary keys to Mongo "\_id" fields.

 ```python
 do_basic_import(